Pave the Way Conference

 About the Conference

 The annual Pave the Way conference focuses on strategies to advance equity, increase college readiness, and broaden access to higher education in Washington State.
 The conference brings together educators, policymakers, and community partners from across the education system, from preschool through college.
-Pave the Way aims to ensure students receive the support they need to succeed, despite potential barriers related to income, race, and more.
+Pave the Way aims to ensure historically marginalized students receive the support they need to succeed.

-The 2018 conference will take place November 29 at the University of Washington in Seattle.
-Join us November 28 for a preconference summit focused on strategies to reengage adult learners.
+The 2019 conference will take place December 11 at the University of Washington in Seattle.

 Join the Pave the Way listserv to receive updates about this year's conference.

 - Mobilize, inspire, and engage P-20 educational partners in Washington through meaningful professional development.

 - Engage P-20 educators and advocates in the intersect of policy, practice, and implementation to increase progress toward the state’s educational attainment goals.